bodhi-root/guitar-tabs/src/songs/Kiss - God Gave Rock and Roll to You.md

 ---
-title: God Gave ROck n Roll to You
+title: God Gave Rock n Roll to You
 artist: Kiss
 ---